ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Motor

 A compact 250w rear, geared hub motor is used on the Gtech, this type of motor is lightweight, efficient and small.
 These motors are generally very reliable and should be maintenance-free for the duration of ownership, but it should be noted, that due to the low power and single-speed gearing, the motor will struggle on very steep hills.
-The Gtech is definitely suited to flat or moderately rolling terrain.
+The Gtech is suited to flat or moderately rolling terrain.

 There are 2 levels of pedal assist to choose from – low or high.
 I found the lowest level was ideal for cruising around on the flat, and high power was excellent for helping with moderate hills.

-The pedal assist sensor used on the Gtech is torque-sensing, which means it sense the amount of force you are applying to the pedals and gives you electric assist in proportion to that force.
+The pedal assist sensor used on the Gtech is torque-sensing, which means it senses the amount of force you are applying to the pedals and gives you electric assist in proportion to that force.
 Effectively this measures your effort and amplifies it, giving you the feeling that you’ve developed super-strong legs!

 Battery